Communicable Disease Reporting

 Class C | An outbreak, incident or epidemic of a non-Class A or Class B disease | By the end of the next business day |

-All reportable diseases should be reported by healthcare professionals to the Communicable Disease Reporting Nurse by telephone, mail, or fax.
+All reportable diseases should be reported by healthcare professionals to the Communicable Disease Reporting Nurse by telephone or fax.

 - To report a Class B or C Communicable disease